mkruisbrink/mkruisbrink.github.io/_stack/rightmessage.md

 This is also called onsite retargeting.
 By presenting the right person with the right option at the right time, you increase the chances of them actually responding to your CTA.
 Telling an existing subscriber to subscribe to your content every time they visit your page will not bring you any benefit.
 Once I realized this, I started looking into tools that could help me personalize the opt-in forms and pop-ups for specific customers and ultimately settled on RightMessage.

->
-*As all stack products are a core part of my business, this article contains affiliate links*

 Here is an insight on how useful I have found RightMessage to be for my site:

 ## What is RightMessage?